 How Is Morphine Abused?

 Morphine usually comes as tablets, liquid, or an injection, and most people abuse it orally or transdermally.
-Others crush the pill and snort it via nasal passages.
+Others crush the pill and snort it.
 The nose’s blood vessels send it directly to the bloodstream, which causes an instant and intense effect.
 It can also trigger a rush of euphoria, which alters the state of drowsiness and wakefulness.
 Injecting morphine is another way of abusing the drug.
 Although morphine injection is thought to be safe when used under a physician’s care, injecting higher amounts or using it frequently can increase the risk of overdose or even damage the veins.
 Morphine abuse is very serious.

 Signs and Symptoms of Morphine Overdose